-Subject Selection Process
+Course Selection Process

-Exploration 19 June 20 July Parent Information Evening Parents will be provided with information leading into Year 12.
+Exploration 19 June Parent Information Evening Parents will be provided with information leading into Year 12.
 This will include information about Pathways, Post Schooling options and general information about Year 12.
-Career Expo and Parent Teacher Meetings A number of Universities, Tertiary Institutions and members of Industry will be available during the Career Expo.
-Parents are welcome to discuss student progress and Senior Secondary Subject choices with Classroom Teachers during Parent Teacher Meetings.
-Appointments will be made via PTO.
-Decision Making End of Term 2 Monday 10 July Semester 1 Reports available Students can use their results and determine which subjects they have met the prerequisites for.
-Subject Selection Online (SSO) Opens SSO opens for selection of Year 12 subjects.
+18 July Career Expo A number of Universities, Tertiary Institutions and members of Industry will be available during the Career Expo.
+This year will be a combined event with Carine SHS and will involve a large number of external providers.
+Decision Making End of Term 2 Semester 1 Reports available Students can use their results and determine which subjects they have met the prerequisites for.
+Wednesday 26 June Subject Selection Online (SSO) Opens SSO opens for selection of Year 12 subjects.
 Parents and students use SSO to complete their subject selections.
-Most families will be able to do this online but individual counselling sessions will also be available during Week 2 from Monday 24 July to Thursday 27 July.
+Most families will be able to do this online but individual counselling sessions will also be available during Week 2 from Monday 22 July to Thursday 25 July.
 Families will be able to make an appointment through SSO if needed.
-Planning for 2024 Semester Two 2023 SSO Selections are processed by the school Based on student selections, courses will be finalised.
-The viability of running a courses will depend on the number of students selecting it and whole school resourcing.
-This may involve some re-counselling if any selections are not able to be met and cannot be resolved using reserve choices.
+Planning for 2025 Semester Two 2024 SSO Selections are processed by the school Based on student selections, courses will be finalised.
+The viability of running a course will depend on the number of students selecting it and whole school resourcing.
+This may involve some recounselling if any selections are not able to be met and cannot be resolved using reserve choices.
 A timetable will be generated The school staff the timetable Courses are finalised with students